 These organisations are working relentlessly to fight social and gender inequalities.
 Your donations are critical in helping them continue their groundbreaking work.
 Even the smallest of contributions will make a big difference.

-Established in 2000, GiveIndia is India’s most trusted giving platform for donors.
-Our community of 1.5M+ donors and 150+ corporate partners have supported 1,500+ nonprofits, impacting 8M+ lives across India.
+Established in 2000, GiveIndia is the largest and most trusted giving platform in India.
+Our community of 2M+ donors and 250+ corporate partners and brands have supported 2,500+ nonprofits, impacting 15M+ lives across India.